-- i.
-Members will be selected from a pool of faculty who have agreed to serve for a term of one or more years. - ii.
-Only Panels that have training in handling complaints involving sexual misconduct will hear sexual misconduct cases. - iii.
-Faculty comprising the Panel should be from academic departments in which neither of the parties is affiliated (e.g., has a faculty appointment or is enrolled in a course of study), and no faculty member may serve on the Panel who has a professional, academic or personal relationship with either of the parties. - iv.
+ii.
+Only Panels that have training in handling complaints involving sexual misconduct will hear sexual misconduct cases.

+iii.
+Faculty appearing on a Panel may not share an academic department affiliation with either of the parties (e.g., has a faculty appointment or is enrolled in a course of study), nor may any faculty member serve on the Panel who has a professional, academic or personal relationship with either of the parties.
 Faculty asked to serve must recuse themselves or be dismissed if they have any personal ties to either of the parties or to individuals with whom the parties are closely associated.
-Faculty with personal knowledge of the alleged incident of sexual misconduct also must recuse themselves or be dismissed. - v.
+Faculty with personal knowledge of the alleged incident of sexual misconduct also must recuse themselves or be dismissed.

+iv.
 The University will train members of the pool to fulfill their responsibilities as adjudicators according to the procedures and policies outlined here and to ensure compliance with Title IX and other applicable state and federal guidelines.
-In addition, the Panel will be provided with "just in time" training on adjudicating sexual violence cases, unless the Panel members have recently been trained. - vi.
-The SVIO may not serve on the Panel; however, the SVIO may be interviewed by the Panel regarding his or her investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel. - vii.
+In addition, the Panel will be provided with "just in time" training on adjudicating sexual violence cases, unless the Panel members have recently been trained.

+v.
+No member of the Investigative Team may serve on the Panel; however, any such individual may be interviewed by the Panel regarding the investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel.

+vi.
 The complainant and respondent will be notified of the membership of the Panel in advance of the Hearing.
-Any challenges for cause against individual Panel members must be made promptly so as not to delay the conduct of the Hearing, and will be given serious consideration by the DHO to ensure impartiality of the proceedings. - viii.
+Any challenges for cause against individual Panel members must be made promptly so as not to delay the conduct of the Hearing and will be given serious consideration by the DHO to ensure impartiality of the proceedings.

+vii.
 All proceedings must be kept strictly confidential among the parties, witnesses and members of the Panel.
 All individuals involved in such hearings must agree to such conditions of confidentiality.

-2. Hearing Procedures
+(b) Hearing Procedures